-1. Sunway FM as the plaintiff
+3. Sunway FM as the plaintiff

-Reference is made to the Company's announcement dated 20 January 2020 in relation to provision of financial assistance and announcement dated 12 August 2020 in relation to clarification on audited annual results announcement, despite the issue of legal demand letters in August 2019, the six borrowers (and their guarantors, if applicable) (the "Loan Debtors") who are independent third parties have failed to settle any outstanding loans and interests as at 31 December 2019.
-As a result, Sunway FM has taken the following legal proceedings against the Loan Debtors:
+Reference was made to the Company's announcement dated 20 January 2020 in relation to provision of financial assistance and announcement dated 12 August 2020 in relation to clarification on audited annual results announcement, despite the issue of legal demand letters in August 2019, the six borrowers (and their guarantors, if applicable) (the "Loan Debtors") who were independent third parties had failed to settle any outstanding loans and interests as at 31 December 2019.
+As a result, Sunway FM had taken the following legal proceedings against the Loan Debtors: